Last Updated on 11 October 2024 by Cycloscope

 We indeed rode this itinerary by bicycle, and it took us 14 days to cycle about 600km (we took it really easy).
 Taiwan is meant to be cycled, and the Taiwanese know it, indeed you’ll see dozens of locals traveling the east coast of Taiwan by bike.

 If cycling is not your thing, you still can rent a scooter for a cheap price.
-An international driving license is required, although we heard there are rental services who don’t really care about this rule that much.
+An international driving license is required, although we heard there are rental services that don’t really care about this rule that much.

 Check also

-Never did a bike trip before?
+Never been on a bike trip before?

 Where to go in Taiwan